TRIQS/triqs_0.x/doc/developer_manual/mctools/overview.rst

 Twister) and the random seed in ``Random_See``.
 As you see the seed is different for all node with the use of ``world.rank()``.

 Finally, the last parameter sets the verbosity level.
-0 means no output, while 1 will output the progress level for the current node.
-As you see, we have put ``Verbosity`` to 1 only for the master node and 0 for all the other ones.
-This way we will see the progress of the master node only.
+0 means no output, 1 will output the progress level for the current node and 2 additionally shows some statistics about the simulation when you call ``collect_results``.
+As you see, we have put ``Verbosity`` to 2 only for the master node and 0 for all the other ones.
+This way the information will be printed only by the master.

 Moves and measures
 ******************